joshuasellers/Personal/CardGameDSL/README.md

 {-# LANGUAGE FlexibleInstances #-}
 {-# LANGUAGE MultiParamTypeClasses #-}
 ```
 For `Game.hs`, I put all of the rule-specific functions into there.
 The most important functions, that are also included in the `Game` datatype, are involved with comparing hands and scoring.
-I made the decision to have the user actually define them, to allow for more flexibility, but I did write numerous helper functions for the user to utilize like these:
+I made the decision to have the user actually define those areas, to allow for more flexibility, but I did write numerous helper functions for the user to utilize like these:
 ```sh
 -- combine suit and rank into card ranknig fullCardRanking :: Game -> [(Card, Integer)]